Stewart County Settlements and Bonds, Volume B (Nov. 1824-Feb. 1829)

 127 Henry L. Atkins, Anthony Lee, William R. Atkins, constable bond; 7 Nov 1826

-127 Daniel W. Findley, Phillip Hornberger, David Moore, constable bond; 6 Nov 1826
+127 Daniel W. Findley, Philip Hornberger, David Moore, constable bond; 6 Nov 1826

 128 John Taylor, Wilson Randle, James Hogan, constable bond; 8 Nov 1826

-129 sale of the estate of Frederick Taylor by administrator Enos Taylor on 22 Feb 1826; buyers include Henry Taylor, Enos Taylor, Isaac Taylor, John Taylor, Anderson Taylor, George Taylor, William Webster, John Carr, Jonathan Elliott, Thomas D. Beauchamp, Elijah Fletcher, Zanti McKinney, B. Wallace, John Lee, Stephen Franklin, Nathan Skinner, Nathan Ross, John Ramey, George Lawrence, John Fullerton, Ben Griffin, Moses Brunson, John Ross; returned Nov term, 1826
+129 sale of the estate of Frederick Taylor by administrator Enos Taylor on 22 Feb 1826; buyers include Henry Taylor, Enos Taylor, Isaac Taylor, John Taylor, Anderson Taylor, George Taylor, William Webster, John Carr, Jonathan Elliott, Thomas D. Beauchamp, Elijah Fletcher, Zanty McKinney, B. Wallace, John Lee, Stephen Franklin, Nathan Skinner, Nathan Ross, John Ramey, George Lawrence, John Fullerton, Ben Griffin, Moses Brunson, John Ross; returned Nov term, 1826

 131 sale of the estate of William Cherry by Thomas Dodd & Lemuel Cherry; buyers include Thomas Dodd, Lemuel Cherry, Mrs. Cherry; 4 Nov 1826